Mesenteric Artery STenosis

 Mesenteric artery stenosis is the narrowing of the arteries that supply blood to the intestines.
 This is caused by atherosclerosis (hardening of the arteries).
-The most common symptoms of mesenteric stenosis is abdominal pain after eating and unexplained weight loss.
+The most common symptoms of mesenteric stenosis are abdominal pain after eating and unexplained weight loss.

 - High blood pressure